When checking the security and privacy of any online service, always ask yourself the following questions:

 Tutanota is not only the most secure email service at the moment, we also plan to stay the most secure one in the future.

 That's why we have already started to work on post quantum secure encryption.
-We launched the PQ Mail project earlier this year and we already have a working prototype that lets us encrypt emails with a hybrid protocol combining our proven encryption algorithms with post quantum secure algorithms.
+We launched the PQ Mail project in 2020 and by now we have a working prototype that lets us encrypt emails with a hybrid protocol combining our proven encryption algorithms with post quantum secure algorithms.

 In this post we explain why we need quantum-resistant cryptography now.
 A little hint: It is necessary to stay ahead of the NSA and others who want to use quantum computers to decrypt past communications.